Updated on Sep 3, 2025 03:39 IST

 Akansha Bisht

-BSc Nursing is a 4 year UG program designed to prepare students for a career in the healthcare sector.
-It focuses on training individuals with the essential skills required for patient care, medical procedures, and healthcare management.
-In addition to the theoretical knowledge offered by the BSc Nursing course, students also gain hands-on experience through clinical rotations in hospitals and healthcare settings.
+BSc Nursing is a 4-year-long UG degree program that prepares Nursing students for a career in the healthcare sector.
+It trains them with the skills required for patient care, medical procedures, and healthcare management.

 BSc Nursing Course Details: Highlights